 Piri piri is Swahili for “pepper” and refers to a specific variety of chili that was originally cultivated in Africa.
-Our spiciest chili variety, this pepper's clean, bright flavour makes it one of the most exciting chilies to keep in your kitchen.
+Our spiciest chili variety, this pepper's clean, bright flavor makes it one of the most exciting chilies to keep in your kitchen.

 Sprouts in: 1 - 3 weeks